BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

   ![](../../page-images/shadow-envelope_module.png)

-- Select the parameter you want to control from the parameters dropdown:
+- Select the parameter to control from the parameters dropdown:

   ![](../../page-images/shadow-envelope_parameter.png)